 - Present yourself honestly and remind the other person that you are the same individual you were yesterday.

 - Be prepared for an initially negative reaction from some people.
-Do not forget that it took time for you to come to terms with your sexuality, and that it is important to give others the time they need.
+Don’t forget that it took time for you to come to terms with your identity, and it’s important to give others time to process.

 - Have friends lined up to talk with you later about what happened.

-Above all, be careful no to let your self-esteem depend entirely on the approval of others.
-If a person rejects you and refuses to try to work on acceptance, that’s not your fault.
-Keep in mind that this initial refusal may get reversed once the individual gets used to the idea that you are LGBT.
-If time does not seem to change the individual’s attitude toward you, then you may want to re-evaluate your relationship and its importance to you.
-Remember that you have the right to be who you are, you have the right to be out and open about all important aspects of your identity including your sexual orientation, and in no case is another person’s rejection evidence of your lack of worth or value.
+Above all, be careful not to let your self-esteem depend entirely on the approval of others.
+If a person rejects you and refuses to try to work on acceptance, it’s not your fault.
+Remember that you have the right to be who you are, you have the right to be out and open about all important aspects of your identity including your sexual and gender identities, and someone’s rejection isn’t an indication of your worth or value.

-The decision to come out is always personal.
-Whether to come out and, if so, when, where, how, and to whom are all questions you must answer for yourself.
+The decision to come out is personal.
 Taking control of this process includes being aware in advance of potential ramifications so that you can act positively rather than defensively.
 Coming out may be one of the most difficult tasks you confront in your life, but it can also be one of the most rewarding.
-Coming out is one way of affirming your dignity and the dignity of other LGBT people.
-Remember that you are not alone; there is a viable LGBT community waiting to be explored, and more heterosexual “allies” are willing to offer their support than you might have first imagined.
+Remember that you are not alone and that there are many people who support you.

 Want to know more?

 Trans Lifeline (1-877-565-8860) is completely staffed by trans people ready to provide support and resources to members of the trans community through free phone consultation.